 Training, Teaching and Consulting/ Executive Coaching

 Another core component of my professional life are the consultation and training services I provide to other professionals, students and paraprofessionals.
-I enjoy the process of training new and experienced professionals and hopefully helping them become more effective in their clinical work.
-I have conducted well over 100 trainings locally and nationally for professionals in the fields of mental health, higher education, community corrections, and clergy.
+I enjoy the process of training new and experienced professionals, and helping them become more effective in their clinical work.
+I have conducted hundreds of trainings locally and nationally for professionals in the fields of mental health, higher education, community corrections, and clergy.